 As with most emotional disorders, the symptom is not the problem.

 It is good for our brains to constantly watch for danger in seemingly trivial circumstances.
-Danger does not announce itself loudly!
+Danger does not always announce itself loudly!

 However, usually, most of us analyze the danger and, if it is nothing, turn it off even before our frontal lobes are aware of the concern.
-The problem in anxiety disorders is that the switches that turn off these unreasonable concerns, are not functioning.
+The problem in anxiety disorders is that the switches that turn off these unreasonable concerns are not functioning.
 The switches have all the connections that they need but not enough serotonin to do their job.
 Why?

-Worry dies slowly so get support and accountability or you will give up.
+You may say, “I know that worry is foolish, but…” and this tells the brain’s reaction governor, “Pretend we want to quit but don’t actually quit!”
+Worry dies slowly, so get support and accountability or you will give up.
 Refocus because it is healthy and life affirming, not because you get instant relief.

 I call anxiety an arthritis of the mind.
 If one gives in to arthritis it gets worse, if one takes meds and fights it one continues to function.